Research Expertise and Interest

 Born and raised in East Berlin, Hoffmann received his MA at Johns Hopkins University (1993) and his Dr. phil. at the University of Bielefeld (1999).
 He has published on topics ranging from post-Enlightenment sociability and social thought to the recent history of human rights.
-His most recent publications include (as co-editor), Seeking Peace in the Wake of War.
+His most recent book Der Riss in der Zeit.
+Kosellecks ungeschriebene Historik (2023) is an exploration of Reinhart Koselleck's premise that twentieth-century experiences of time require a new theory of history.
+Other recent publications include (as co-editor), Seeking Peace in the Wake of War.
 Europe 1943-1947 (2016); The Ethics of Seeing.
 Photography and Twentieth-Century German History (2018); as well as (with Sean Franzel) Sediments of Time.
-On Possible Histories (2018), a new edition and translation of Reinhart Koselleck’s writings on historical theory.
-His writings appear simultaneously in German and English on both sides of the Atlantic and have been translated into several other languages.
+On Possible Histories (2018), a new edition and translation of Koselleck’s writings on historical theory.
+Hoffmann's writings appear simultaneously in German and English on both sides of the Atlantic and have been translated into several other languages.
 Together with Samuel Moyn, he is the founding editor of the Cambridge series Human Rights in History.